Cadienvan/soft-delete-migrator/README.md

     Defaults to `public`.
   - `softDeleteColumn`(_optional_): The name of the column containing the soft delete datetime(MySQL) or timestamp (Sqlite).
     Defaults to `deleted_at`.
-  - `migrateCondition`(_optional_): The condition to apply to the query to select the rows to migrate.
+  - `migrateCondition`(_optional_): The additional condition to apply to the query to select the rows to migrate.
     Defaults to `1=1`.
   - `migrateConditionParams`(_optional_): The parameters to use in the `migrateCondition` query.
   - `limit`(_optional_): The maximum number of rows to migrate.